These 9 Creative Ways to Sell a House Are So Outlandish They Just Might Work

 You might also consider hiring an independent judging panel or a trustee who collects the entries and removes any identifying details from them before the judging.

-The popularity of social media makes it really easy to share information with a lot of people relatively quickly.
+The popularity of social media makes it extremely easy to share information with lots of people relatively quickly.
 Use this to your advantage.

-Post your real estate listing on Facebook and let your “friends” know that you’re offering a monetary reward for any “share” that results in the sale of your home.
-This can be as simple as a Visa gift card, though you should make it for an amount large enough—at least $200—to peak people’s interest.
-In 2015, a Canadian couple offered a whopping $1,000 to the person whose share led to a sale.
+Post your real estate listing on Facebook and let your friends know that you’re offering a monetary reward for any “share” that results in the sale of your home.
+This can be as simple as a Visa gift card, though you should make it for an amount large enough — at least $200 — to pique people’s interests.
+A “hashtag challenge” is another successful and viral marketing campaign to consider, in which participants share content using a specific hashtag related to selling or buying houses.

-If you’d like to try this, you’ll need to set the Privacy settings for this post to Public.
-You’ll find this at the bottom right of the post, next to the blue button that says Post.
-This will allow everyone to see your post, whether they’re friends with you or not.
+If you’d like to try this, you’ll need to set the privacy settings for your post to “Public.”
+You can change this setting in the drop-down menu under your name before hitting “Post.”
+Changing the post to Public will allow everyone on or off Facebook to see your post, whether they are friends with you on the app or not.

 If your kids or grandkids are on Facebook, ask them to share your post with their network as well.
 You could even run a few cheap Facebook Ads to spread the word to thousands of people in your area.
 You never know what might trigger the post and make it go viral.

-When Gene Caballaro, co-founder of GreenPal, a site that matches customers with lawn care services, wanted to sell his suburban Murfreesboro, TN home to move to the city, he knew he wouldn’t need his car anymore.
+When Gene Caballero, co-founder of GreenPal, a site that matches customers with lawn care services, wanted to sell his suburban home in Murfreesboro, TN to move to the city, he knew he wouldn’t need his car anymore.

-Transferring his car to its new owner was a simple process for Caballaro, who wrote the trade-in value as the purchase price on the title and signed it over.
+Transferring his car to its new owner was a simple process for Caballero, who wrote the trade-in value as the purchase price on the title and signed it over.

 If you don’t have a car to give away, think about other items that could sweeten the deal.
-Maybe you have a treadmill or home gym in your basement that a buyer has expressed interest in or patio furniture that might be more of a pain to move then it’s worth.
+Maybe you have a treadmill or home gym in your basement that a buyer has expressed interest in, or patio furniture that might be more of a pain to move than it’s worth.

-Create a virtual open house or a 3D floor plan that allows buyers from all over the country (or the world) to see your home in real time.
-Or live stream a day in your house, so potential buyers can see what it’s like to live in your abode.
-After all, 77% of homebuyers say they start their search online when looking for homes, according to ABC News.
+Create a virtual open house or a 3D floor plan that allows buyers from all over the country (or world) to see your home in real time.
+Or, live stream a day in the life at your house so potential buyers can see what it’s like to live in your abode.
+After all, according to the National Association of Realtors, 100% of homebuyers used the Internet to search for homes in 2023, and 52% found the home they ended up purchasing on the Internet.

-Your realtor may already have a preferred site for creating and sharing virtual open houses (and may even offer to do yours) but if not, visit sites like SharperAgent.com or Imagemaker360.com which can help you create a virtual tour.
+Your Realtor may already have a preferred site for creating and sharing virtual open houses (and may even offer to do yours), but if not, visit sites like PhotoUp, SharperAgent.com, or Imagemaker360.com, which can all help you create a virtual tour.

 Be sure to upload your virtual open house on YouTube and provide links on all of your social media pages.
 (Get your family members to do the same.)

-And don’t just stop at Facebook.
-You can also post your video to YouTube, Periscope, Streamup or Livestream.
+Don’t just stop at Facebook.
+You can also post your video to YouTube, Streamup or Livestream.

 Home auctions aren’t just for foreclosed properties or those seized by the bank or the police.
 Not anymore, anyway.
 These days, a home auction can be an effective way to sell your house fast.
 And if it’s particularly desirable, a bidding war can ensue, which can mean big bucks for you.